paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-019-coast-guard-academy.md

 (4) instruction;

-(5) physical equipment;
+(5) physical equipment, including infrastructure, living quarters, and deferred maintenance;

 (6) fiscal affairs; and

 (7) other matters relating to the Academy that the Board determines appropriate.

+**(e) Administrative Matters.—**

+(1) **Meetings.—**

+  (A) *In general.—* — Not less frequently than annually, the Board shall meet at a location chosen by the Commandant, in consultation with the Board, to conduct the review required by subsection (d).

+  (B) *Chairperson and charter.—* — The Federal officer designated under subsection (g)(1)(B) shall organize a meeting of the Board for the purposes of—

+    (i) selecting a Chairperson of the Board under subsection (b)(3);

+    (ii) adopting an official charter for the Board, which shall establish the schedule of meetings of the Board; and

+    (iii) any other matter such designated Federal officer or the Board considers appropriate.

+  (C) *Scheduling.—* — In scheduling a meeting of the Board, such designated Federal officer shall coordinate, to the greatest extent practicable, with the members of the Board to determine the date and time of the meeting.

+  (D) *Notification.—* — Not less than 30 days before each scheduled meeting of the Board, such designated Federal officer shall notify each member of the Board of the time, date, and location of the meeting.

+(2) **Staff.—**

-**(e) Report.—** Not later than 60 days after the date of an annual visit of the Board under subsection (c)(1), the Board shall submit to the Secretary, the Committee on Commerce, Science, and Transportation of the Senate, and the Committee on Transportation and Infrastructure of the House of Representatives a report on the actions of the Board during such visit and the recommendations of the Board pertaining to the Academy.
+  (A) *Designation.—* — The chairperson and the ranking member of the Committee on Commerce, Science, and Transportation of the Senate and the chairperson and the ranking member of the Committee on Transportation and Infrastructure of the House of Representatives may each designate 1 staff member of each such Committees.

+  (B) *Role.—* — Staff designated under subparagraph (A)—

+    (i) may attend and participate in visits and carry out consultations described under subsection (c)(1) and attend and participate in meetings described under paragraph (1); and

+    (ii) may not otherwise carry out duties or take actions reserved to members of the Board under this section.

-**(f) Advisors.—** If approved by the Secretary, the Board may consult with advisors in carrying out this section.
+(3) **Advisors.—** — If approved by the Secretary, the Board may consult with advisors in carrying out the duties of the Board under this section.

+(4) **Reports.—**

+  (A) *In general.—* — Not later than 60 days after the date on which the Board conducts a meeting of the Board under paragraph (1), the Commandant, in consultation with the Board, shall submit a report on the actions of the Board during the meeting and the recommendations of the Board pertaining to the Academy to—

+    (i) the Secretary;

+    (ii) the Committee on Commerce, Science, and Transportation and the Committee on Armed Services of the Senate; and

+    (iii) the Committee on Transportation and Infrastructure and the Committee on Armed Services of the House of Representatives.

+  (B) *Publication.—* — Each report submitted under this paragraph shall be published on a publicly accessible website of the Coast Guard.

+**(f) Disclosure.—** The Commandant and the Superintendent of the Academy shall ensure candid and complete disclosure to the Board, consistent with applicable laws relating to disclosure of information, with respect to—

+(1) each issue described in subsection (d); and

+(2) any other issue the Board or the Commandant considers appropriate.

+**(g) Coast Guard Support.—**

+(1) **In general.—** — The Commandant shall—

+  (A) provide support to the Board, as Board considers necessary for the performance of the duties of the Board;

+  (B) designate a Federal officer to support the performance of the duties of the Board; and

+  (C) in cooperation with the Superintendent of the Academy, advise the Board of any institutional issues, consistent with applicable laws concerning the disclosure of information.

-**(g) Reimbursement.—** Each member of the Board and each adviser consulted by the Board under subsection (f) shall be reimbursed, to the extent permitted by law, by the Coast Guard for actual expenses incurred while engaged in duties as a member or adviser.
+(2) **Reimbursement.—** — Each member of the Board and each advisor consulted by the Board under subsection (e)(3) shall be reimbursed, to the extent permitted by law, by the Coast Guard for actual expenses incurred while engaged in duties as a member or advisor.

+**(h) Notification.—** Not later than 30 days after the date on which the first session of each Congress convenes, the Commandant shall provide to the chairperson and ranking member of the Committee on Commerce, Science, and Transportation of the Senate and the chairperson and ranking member of the Committee on Transportation and Infrastructure of the House of Representatives, and the President notification of the requirements of this section.

 ### Statutory Notes